RBE300X-Lab/RBE3002_info/README.md

 - You will need to add `source /opt/ros/noetic/setup.bash` to your .bashrc file.
 This file is run every time you open a new terminal, and will source ROS automatically for you.
 You can access this file by running `gedit ~/.bashrc` (or similar text editing options).
 Paste `source /opt/ros/noetic/setup.bash` into this file.
  - Also add source `~/catkin_ws/devel/setup.bash` to your .bashrc as well, this can prevent issues when adding packages to your catkin workspace
+ - There is a sample .bashrc in this repository, which can be found [**HERE**](https://github.com/RBE300X-Lab/RBE3002_info/blob/main/.bashrc)

 - Note in the above command that you should be using ROS Noetic.
 Anytime you see kinetic or melodic in a command, you need to replace it with noetic.

 ## Faster Gazebo Quit
 - Edit the roslaunch nodeprocess Python script using `sudo nano /opt/ros/noetic/lib/python3/dist-packages/roslaunch/nodeprocess.py`